 The purpose of the USC Upstate Teaching and Productive Scholarship (TAPS) Fund is to promote faculty excellence in teaching, research, and service.
 Specifically, TAPS grants support faculty projects that improve pedagogy and further traditional and innovating research, scholarship, and creativity.
 To this end, the Committee for Faculty Excellence annually recommends the awarding of internal grants from the TAPS fund.

 TAPS applications are accepted on a rolling basis, but should be submitted no less than three weeks prior to domestic travel (including Canada) or four weeks for travel advances and prior to international travel.
+Applications submitted less than three weeks before domestic travel or less than four weeks before international travel are not guaranteed to go through the entire approval process.
 There are several levels of approvals both before and after the committee vote, including additional steps for international travel and travel advances.
 Therefore, you are encouraged to submit your TAPS application as soon as possible, ideally a month or two in advance of travel or the beginning of a project.
 Please remember, travel cannot be funded retroactively.

 Tenured faculty members, tenure-track faculty members, and full-time instructors may apply for eligible projects in research, teaching, and service.
 Currently, each faculty member may apply for up to $2,250 in domestic expenses (including Canada) or $2,750 in international expenses (or a combined maximum of $2,750) per year.
 These limits are reviewed periodically by the Committee for Faculty Excellence and depend on available funds.

 TAPS Grant Criteria and Application Forms

 Format Converted to Electronic January 2015

 The Electronic TAPS Grant Application in SharePoint is now available.
 Paper applications will no longer be accepted.